x-govuk/govuk-eleventy-plugin/docs/layouts/product.md

     [
       { text: "startButton.text" },
       { text: "string" },
-      { text: "Text for the start button (default is ‘Get started’)." }
+      { text: "Text for the start button (default is ‘Get started’)" }
     ],
     [
       { text: "startButton.href" },
       { text: "string" },
-      { text: "URL or page the start button should link to." }
+      { text: "URL or page the start button should link to" }
     ],
     [
       { text: "image" },